akhapwoyaco/swissexchangedata/README.md

 ## Overview

+The `swissexchangedata` package, built up for **educational purpose** to learn and sharpen skills in web-scrapping of data from online sources, data wrangling and package development processes.

 swisswxchangedata facilitates ease of access of the `Swiss Stock Exchange Market Data News` Via [The SIX Group Newsboard Website](https://www.six-group.com/en/products-services/the-swiss-stock-exchange/market-data/news-tools/newsboard.html#/)